dodgejesse/show_your_work/README.md

 ## Assumptions
 This was designed as a tool for reporting the expected max performance for budgets n <= N. We leave forecasting performance with larger budgets (n > N) to future work.

 This method for computing expected max performance assumes I.I.D. draws.
-In practice, that means it's appropriate when using random search for hyperparameter optimization, as recommended [here][http://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf].
+In practice, that means it's appropriate when using random search for hyperparameter optimization, as recommended in general [here](http://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf).
 The calculation of the expected max may not be correct if the hyperparameters were chosen using manual search, grid search, or Bayesian optimization.

 If you have too few points (N < about 5) estimating statistics like the expected max might not be a good idea, and you shoud just report the values.